• Skip to primary navigation

 • Citrus Peels

-• Castile Soap
+• Dish Soap

 • Old Toothbrush

 1. Clean the sink hole cover with hot soapy water.
 You may want to use an old toothbrush to get to all the parts.
 If you haven’t done this in a while, or ever, be prepared to be grossed out.
 When you are done, rinse well with hot water.
+Many of these easily pop out to make it easy to clean it.

 2. Next, pour some baking soda in the drain.
 I use around half a cup.
 Follow with vinegar, about twice as much as the baking soda.
 This is just breaking up clogs, the reaction doesn’t clean but it does help break things up.